Loupe: Photography

 Analog (film) photographers use loupes to review, edit or analyze negatives and slides on a light table.
 Typical magnifications for viewing slides full-frame depend on image format; 35 mm frames (24×36 mm slides to 38×38 mm superslides) are best viewed at ca. 5×, while ca. 3× is optimal for viewing medium format slides (6×4.5 cm / 6×6 cm / 6×7 cm).
 Often, a 10× loupe is used to examine critical sharpness.
 Photographers using large format cameras may use a loupe to view the ground glass image to aid in focusing.
-Digital single-lens reflex camera users use loupes to help to identify dust and other particles on the sensor, in preparation for sensor cleaning.
+Users of digital single-lens reflex cameras use loupes to help to identify dust and other particles on the sensor, in preparation for sensor cleaning.

 Dentistry

 Dentists, hygienists, and dental therapists typically use binocular loupe glasses since they need both hands free when performing dental procedures.
 The magnification helps with accurate diagnoses of oral conditions and enhances surgical precision when completing treatment.
 Additionally, loupes can improve dentists' posture which can decrease occupational strain.

 Some dental loupes are flip-type, which take the form of two small cylinders, one in front of each lens of the glasses.
 Other types are inset within the lens of the glasses.

 Dental caries, also known as cavities, are most accurately identified by visual and tactile examination of a clean, dry tooth.
 Magnification enables dentists to improve their ability to differentiate between a stain and a cavity.
 Cavities are rated and scored based on their visual presentation.
 If magnification is too high diagnosis becomes difficult due to the small field of view.
 Ideal magnification for diagnostic purposes is up to 2×.
 Treatment of dental caries, periodontal disease, and pulpal disease are all aided by magnification.

 The dental specialty of endodontics has performed the vast majority of research regarding magnification in dentistry.
 Because the identification of accessory canals in addition to the primary pulp canals is essential to complete nonsurgical root canal therapy, magnification provides dentists enhanced visualization to locate and treat more obscured canals.

 Treatment of periodontal disease is achieved by removing calculus deposits, plaque and therefore bacteria which causes inflammation and subsequently bone destruction.
 In severe cases, surgery to reduce pocket depth is indicated.
 Periodontists and hygienists must visualize plaque and calculus to remove it.
 Magnification can assist dentists and hygienists with identification and removal of plaque and calculus in addition to improving visualization for periodontal surgery.